paulocaldas/Treadmilling-Speed-Analysis/tracking_analysis/README.md

 This folder contains a python notebook `analyze_tracks.ipynb` that uses TrackMate's XML file as input and computes: <br>

-* Velocities Distribuition Directly from Spot Displacement
+* Velocities distribuition (histogram) directly from particle displacement
-* Velocitiy distribution from fitting MSD curves individually
+* Velocitiy distribution (histogram) from fitting MSD curves individually (assuming directed motion)
-* Average velocity from fitting a mean MSD curve
+* Average velocity from fitting a weighted-mean MSD curve (assuming a directed motion)
-* Directionality from velocity auto-correlation analysis
+* Velocity auto-correlation function

 *works for a single file or in batch. <br>
 the output is a pdf containg all figs and an excel containing all data to plot elsewhere*